yoonhwanjeong/SpamCallBlockingApps/ref/com.webascender.callerid/notes.md

     * `g/f/c/a/f0/s0`, `u0`, `v0`, `x0$c`: many references to Google Protocol Buffers
     * `g/g/a/a/i/o/b$b`: global variables names: attributionDTO, displayCategory, displayImageString, displayLocation, displayMessage, displayName, entityType, localizedLineType, profileTag, reputationLevel; but only getters and setters, and 0% are executed
     * `g/g/a/a/k/j`: interesting, performs some `m/z$a;->request()`s, and may throw a `HiyaExcessiveAuthRequestsException` so probably some hiya internal http requests
+  * grepping `json` produces some interesting results
+    * references to a `Hiya_Services.json` file
+    * the application uses Zipkin for reporting
+    * `com/hiya/stingray/manager/u3`: managing payed subscriptions; uses `revenuecat/purchases`
+    * `g/g/a/a/g/h` contains HTTP GET and POST request annotations:
+      * GET request to `hash/hashCountries`
+      * POST requests to: `auth/token`, `phone_numbers/feedback`, `phone_numbers/events`
+    * `g/g/a/a/i/p/c` is probably EventProfile object, because `g/g/a/a/g/i/a` annotates a POST request to `phone_numbers/eventProfile` and expects a json response of `g/g/a/a/i/p/c`
+    * `g/g/a/a/k/e` builds some json objects and (probably) saves them to some `jarvis_log` in `Downloads` (but only the constructor is executed)
+    * `g/g/a/b/j1/e` is really really interesting:
+      * only the 2 constructors are called, but the other methods contain interesting cryptographic information although they were not called in any of the produced reports
+      * the default constructor (no parameters given) creates and saves as global variables 2 `java/util/Date` objects: to one of them a `0x0` is passed (so `1970-01-01T00:00:00.000Z`), but to the other `0x23d19d43c00` (which would be `2048-01-01T00:00:00.000Z`) is passed (probably when the certificates in the other functions will expire)
+      * the other constructor receives 4 parameters and extracts/gets from them the variables with these names respectively: "userInfoProvider", "productInfoProvider", "idProvider", "measurable"
+      * `d()` receives a `java/security/PrivateKey` and `ava/security/cert/Certificate` as parameters and uses them together with `com/nimbusds/jose` to generate a JWS token; could be interesting to check where `d()` is called (`rgrep "g/g/a/b/j1/e->d("`)
+      * `e()` gets an RSA instance from `java/security/KeyPairGenerator` AndroidKeyStore and generates a `KeyGenParameterSpec` (then does the same for SHA-512 and PKCS1) (it generates keys pairs for the 3 cryptographic standards)
+      * `f()` builds a GSON object with the following fields: createdAt, productName, installationId, deviceId, accountUserId, userPhoneNumber; and then converts it to a string
+      * `i()` then has hardcoded RSA `PKCS8EncodedKeySpec` string, and a X509 (public) key.
+This is Hiya's public key, and the method generates a private key from it, as there is an error string "Failed to generate private key based on the Hiya key." if an exception occurs
+      * `k()` base64 decodes `6bef0890a22741259d0d28035810f5cc` and its second parameter and apparently xors them together
   * `g/g/b/b/c/e`
     * "\$this\$toCallerId"
     * makes calls to some functions in `g/g/b/b/e/a/b`